Characterizing photon number statistics using conjugate optical homodyne detection

 \section{Introduction}

-Single photon detector (SPD) is a workhorse of modern quantum optics experiments.
-It is commonly used to determine the number of photons in a given light pulse \cite{Hadfield09} in a single-shot measurement scenario.
-However, today's SPDs are expensive and have a limited photon number resolving ability.
+A single photon detector (SPD) is a workhorse of modern quantum optics experiments.
+It is commonly used to determine the number of photons in a given light pulse in a single-shot measurement scenario \cite{Hadfield09, Eisaman11}.
+While photon-number-resolving detection schemes have been demonstrated using either a singls SPD or SPD arrays \cite{Rosenberg05, Waks03, Cahall17, Banaszek03, Fitch03, Zambra05}, most commercial SPDs are threshold detectors which can only distinguish between vacuum and non-vacuum states.
 Alternatively, given a large ensemble of identical input states, optical homodyne detection (OHD) can be used to completely reconstruct the quantum state of the ensemble, including the photon number statistics.
-This method is known as the optical homodyne tomography \cite{Vogel89,Lvovsky09}.
+This method is known as the optical homodyne tomography \cite{Vogel89, Smithey93, Lvovsky09}.

-In OHD, a strong local oscillator (LO) is mixed with a very weak input signal at a beam splitter.
-The outputs of the beam splitter are strong enough to be detected by low cost, highly efficient photo-diodes working at room temperature.
-This makes OHD an appealing solution in practice.
-Note, the LO in OHD also functions as a mode selector: only the signals in the same spatiotemporal mode as the LO will be detected.
-This can be advantageous in certain applications such as, for example, quantum key distribution (QKD) \cite{Gisin02, Scarani09, Lo14, Diamanti16}, where the mode selecting function allows us to effectively suppress broadband background noise originating from the communication channel \cite{Qi10,Heim14,Kumar15}.
+In OHD, a strong local oscillator (LO) is mixed with a weak input signal at a beam splitter.
+The interference signals can be strong enough to be detected by low cost, highly efficient photo-diodes working at room temperature.
+This makes OHD an appealing solution in practice, for example, in chip-size implementation \cite{Raffaelli18}.
+Note that the LO in OHD also functions as a mode selector: only the signals in the same spatiotemporal mode as the LO will be detected.
+This can be advantageous in certain applications such as quantum key distribution (QKD) \cite{Gisin02, Scarani09, Lo14, Diamanti16}, where the mode selecting function can effectively suppress broadband background noise originating from the communication channel \cite{Qi10,Heim14,Kumar15,Tobias19}.